StackStorm/st2docs/docs/source/install/rhel7.rst

         getenforce

-* If previous command returns enforcing, then run the following commands to adjust SELinux policies:
+* If previous command returns 'Enforcing', then run the following commands to adjust SELinux policies:

     .. code-block:: bash